Find the area of the kite.

 Cut out 16 cards and mix them up.

 Give each member of the group 4 cards.
-They must exchange cards one-to-one aiming for each member to […]
+They must give their cards to other members of the […]

 Each picture shows 3 similar triangles.